Schlumberger/pixel-constrained-cnn-pytorch/README.md

 python main.py config.json
 ```

 This will also save the trained model and log various information as training progresses.
+Examples of `config.json` files are available in the `trained_models` directory.

 ### Inpainting

 To generate images with a trained model use `main_generate.py`.
-As an example, the following command generates 64 completions for images 73 and 84 in the CelebA dataset by conditioning on the top 16 rows.
-The model used to generate the completions is the trained CelebA model included in this repo and the results are saved to the `celeba_experiment` folder.
+As an example, the following command generates 64 completions for images 73 and 84 in the MNIST dataset by conditioning on the top 14 rows.
+The model used to generate the completions is the trained MNIST model included in this repo and the results are saved to the `mnist_inpaintings` folder.

 ```
-python main_generate.py -n celeba_experiment -m trained_models/celeba -t generation -i 73 84 -to 16 -ns 64
+python main_generate.py -n mnist_inpaintings -m trained_models/mnist -t generation -i 73 84 -to 14 -ns 64
 ```

 For a full list of options, run `python main_generate.py --help`.
+Note that if you do not have the MNIST dataset on your machine it will be automatically downloaded when running the above command.
+The CelebA dataset will have to be manually downloaded (see the Data sources section).
+If you already have the datasets downloaded, you can change the paths in `utils/dataloaders.py` to point to the correct folders on your machine.

 ## Trained models